amir-4/Data-Warehouse-Project/README.md

-# Data Warehouse And Analystics Project
+# Data Warehouse Project
-Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the Data WarehouseProject repository!
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 # DataArchitecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers